Organizations at Wellesley may exist in two capacities: officially college government-constituted organizations, or unofficial organizations.

 Official recognition in any College Government publications

-Use of College programming meeting facilities through Special Events Office and the Schneider Board of Governors
+Use of College programming meeting facilities through the Office of Student Involvement and the Schneider Board of Governors

 Participation in College Government’s Student Activities and Organizations Night (Fall Fling)